-Student privacy is at the core of everything we do.
+Student privacy and security are at the core of everything we do.

 We believe students deserve to feel empowered, not surveilled.